Origin-Client/Origin-Assets/README.md

 # Origin-Assets
-All the assets/images of Origin
+All the assets and branding elements of Origin